Student Awards and Fellowships

 Walker Ethics Award

 The Banta Center for Business, Ethics and Society has established the annual Randal Walker Ethics Award in order to promote an awareness of, and engagement with, ethical issues in organizational life.
 Recipients of the award will demonstrate an understanding of the importance of ethics in business, government or civil society by submitting an essay, research paper or case study analyzing a contemporary ethical issue, problem or accomplishment.
-Any School of Business student in good academic standing may submit their original work for consideration.
-Submissions are due February 7, 2014.
+Any University of Redlands student in good academic standing may submit their original work for consideration.
+Submissions are due Feb.
+5, 2016.

 For more information, please consult the Randal Walker Ethics Award Guidelines and Submission Procedures (PDF File)